AcronicalStar/html-editor/README.md

 # HTML Text Editor

 # General Info
 This is an HTML text editor created in Java.
-The HTML text editor consists of an HTML tab pane and a plane text tab pane as well as a file, edit, style, align, color, font, and help menu bars.
+The HTML text editor consists of an HTML tab pane and a plain text tab pane as well as a file, edit, style, align, color, font, and help menu bars.

 # Screenshots